facetint/minishell/README.md

 <img width="469" alt="Ekran Resmi 2024-04-04 ÖS 7 52 42" src="https://github.com/facetint/minishell/assets/99668549/8b51fcb4-27c0-4a48-99ef-adf03cbbacd3">

 ### Edge
+Bash's edge case tests.
+We never say that minishells must have these implementations.

 ```bash
 ls | >> a < a > a << a cat